Sebas03446/Sebas03446/README.md

 # Jean Sebastian Soracipa French

-## About Myself

-I'm a passionate software engineer with a keen interest in languages, and puzzles.
+I'm a passionate software engineer with a keen interest in languages and puzzles.
 Over the past two years, I've been deeply involved in social media and Customer Data Platform projects, focusing on leads integrations and Attribution Marketing.
 I consider myself a proactive and goal-oriented individual with an optimistic outlook.

 Currently, I'm pursuing a double degree at IMT Mines Alès, specializing in Software Engineering and Artificial Intelligence.
 I have two years of experience as a Backend Developer working with Golang.